TablePress/TablePress/readme.txt

 == Changelog ==

+= Version 1.9.2 =
+* Compatibility with WordPress 5.1
+* Enhancement: Make the save process more robust against data corruption.
+* Minor internal changes on CSS and typos in the documentation.

 = Version 1.9.1 =
 * Enhancement: Improve accessibility on several admin screens (thanks to Boone Gorges).
 * Enhancement: Update list of allowed CSS properties in "Custom CSS".